 Here the Panel considers the actionable items recommended by this report, namely the four Initiatives, and how their implementation is tied to the four budget scenarios specified in the Charge.
-The Initiatives have been given short titles for convenience: Transients, Interfaces, Predictions, and Fusion Nuclear Science (FNS).
+The Initiatives have been given short titles for convenience: Transients, Interface, Predictions, and Fusion Nuclear Science (FNS).
 The Initiatives are described in non-scientific terms in the Executive Summary, in integrated form and more detail in Chapter 1, and in scientific detail specific to either Foundations or Long Pulse in Chapters 2 and 3.
-The four budget scenarios are bounded on the high end by Budget Scenario 1 (\$305M in FY14 with modest growth of 4.1% per year) and on the low end by Budget Scenario 4 (FY15 President's Budget Request of \$266M with cost of living increase of 2.1% per year).
+The four budget scenarios are bounded on the high end by Budget Scenario 1 (\$305M in FY14 with modest growth of 4.1% per year) and on the low end by Budget Scenario 4 (FY15 President's Budget Request of \$266M with cost-of-living increase of 2.1% per year).
 Over the 10 years considered here, from FY15 through FY24, the total integrated amount between the two bounding cases differs by approximately \$900 million.

-The key question is how should the U.S. FES program be optimized under the different budget scenarios so that as much of Vision 2025 is achieved, as many of the four Initiatives are completed, and the U.S. fusion energy community maintains its leadership roles in as many areas as possible?
-The approach the Panel took for each budget scenario was to maximize the number of Initiatives undertaken within the constraints outlined below.
+The key question is how should the U.S. FES program be optimized under the different budget scenarios so that as much as possible of Vision 2025 is achieved, as many of the four Initiatives are completed, and the U.S. fusion energy community maintains its leadership roles in as many areas as possible?